 - Water filled pipe should be buried at least 12" below the maximum expected frost line.

-- It is recommended that thermoplastic piping be run within a metal or concrete casing when it is installed beneath surfaces that are subject to heavyweight or constant traffic such as roadways and railroad tracks.
+- It is recommended that thermoplastic piping be run within a metal or concrete casing when installed beneath surfaces subject to heavyweight or constant traffic, such as roadways and railroad tracks.
 Piping systems must be designed and installed to ensure they can handle anticipated loads.
 Refer to critical collapse pressure ratings.

 The trench bottom should be continuous, relatively smooth and free of rocks.
 Where ledge rock, hardpan or boulders are encountered, it is necessary to pad the trench bottom using a maximum of four (4) inches of tamped earth or sand beneath the pipe as a cushion and for protection of the pipe from damage.

-Sufficient cover must be maintained to keep external stress levels below acceptable design stress.
-Reliability and safety of service is of major importance in determining minimum cover.
-Local, state, and national codes may also govern.
+Sufficient cover must be maintained to keep external stress levels below allowable design stress.
+Reliability and safety of service are of major importance in determining minimum cover.
+Local, state and national codes may also govern.

-Snaking of Pipe: For smaller diameter piping systems (typically < 3" diameter), snaking pipe is particularly important to compensate for thermal expansion and contraction of the piping when installing pipe in hot weather.
-(This may also apply to larger diameter piping under specific applications and site conditions).After the pipe has been solvent welded and allowed to set properly, it is advisable to snake the pipe according to the following recommendations beside the trench during its required drying time (cure time).
-BE ESPECIALLY CAREFUL NOT TO APPLY ANY STRESS THAT WIL DISTURB THE UNDRIED JOINT.
+Snaking of Pipe: For smaller diameter piping systems (typically < 3" diameter), snaking pipe is critical to compensate for thermal expansion and contraction of the piping when installing pipe in hot weather.
+(This may also apply to larger diameter piping under specific applications and site conditions).After the pipe has been solvent welded and allowed to set properly, it is advisable to snake the pipe according to the following recommendations besides the trench during its required drying time (cure time).
+BE ESPECIALLY CAREFUL NOT TO APPLY ANY STRESS THAT WILL DISTURB THE UNDRIED JOINT.
 This snaking is necessary in order to allow for any anticipated thermal contraction that will take place in the newly joined pipeline.
-Refer to the section on thermal expansion and contractions
+Refer to the section on thermal expansion and contractions for additional information.

-Snaking is particularly necessary on the lengths that have been solvent welded during the late afternoon or a hot summer's day, because their drying time will extend through the cool of the night when thermal contraction of the pipe could stress the joints to the point of pull out.
+Snaking is particularly necessary on the lengths of solvent welded during the late afternoon or a hot summer's day because their drying time will extend through the cool of the night when thermal contraction of the pipe could stress the joints to the point of pull out.
 This snaking is also especially necessary with pipe that is laid in its trench (necessitating wider trenches than recommended) and is backfilled with cool earth before the joints are thoroughly dry.